djaus2/GetListofSamples/README.md

 - Coming: Display an image in folder

 ## Non Breaking Assumptions:
-- Only only one or less image files in folder.
+- Only one or less image files in folder.
 Ignores all bar first
 - Only one .md or less in folder.
 Ignores all bar first

 ## What If